Georgia primary running smoothly despite new election law

 Georgia —- along with other states that have held early primaries — has seen a dramatic decline in the use of mailed ballots since the record numbers reported in 2020 at the height of the COVID-19 pandemic, when voters were seeking alternatives to crowded polling places.

-Across the state, election officials and voting rights groups reported a few instances of polling locations opening late, minor equipment troubles and some voters finding themselves at the wrong voting location.
+Across the state, election officials and voting rights groups reported a few instances of polling locations opening late, minor equipment troubles and some voters showing up at the wrong voting location — in some cases because of errors in the voting materials they received.
+Officials acknowledged the error for some voters in Chatham County, home of Savannah, and posted signs on the door of at least one polling place redirecting voters.
 State election officials said a drawn-out redistricting process gave election offices tight deadlines to ensure that all voters were assigned to their proper precinct.

-Voting was being extended at five precincts in Georgia that delayed their morning opening.
+Voting was being extended in at least seven precincts in Georgia that delayed their morning opening.
 There were no immediate reports of major voting issues in the other states.

 As of Monday, about 72,000 mail ballots had been returned out of nearly 97,000 requested by Georgia voters.
-About 1,300 applications were rejected for arriving past the new, earlier deadline, or about 1.4% of all applications submitted.
-Those voters, if able, can still vote in person on Tuesday.
+About 1,300 applications were rejected for arriving past the new, earlier deadline, or about 1.4% of those submitted.

 Texas primary voters in March were tripped up by new identification requirements, resulting in an abnormally high rate of mail ballot rejections.
 Lawmakers in Alabama and Arkansas also shortened the period for those requesting absentee ballots.

 Mulvihill reported from Cherry Hill, New Jersey.
-Associated Press writer Alan Fram in Washington contributed to this report.
+Associated Press writers Alan Fram in Washington, D.C., and Jeff Martin in Holly Springs, Georgia, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.